ATFutures/who3/scenarios/README.md

 components, but with spatially distributed consequences) walking uptake, as a result of citywide policies to promote safe and attractive walking.

-A simple way to measure walking provision in cities

-Key variables that are readily available for most cities include:
+Key variables that are readily available for most cities, that could be modified by policies, include:

-  - The percentage of the city’s transport network that is dedicated to cycling.
-Other important variables include average gradient, type of cycle network, level or car ownership and directness of cycle routes compared with driving routes (Parkin, Wardman, and Page 2008).
   - Provision of walking infrastructure, for example the percentage of the city’s transport network that is footway
+  - Average distance of demand-weighted walking routes from major (and therefore likely polluted) roads
+  - Measures of pedestrian safety, e.g. pedestrian fatalities per bkm walked (where available)

 ## Get cycling

 This scenario refers to a global scenario of cycling, as a result of citywide policies to provide safe cycleways.

+  - The the provision of cycling infrastructure, which could be measured as KM/person or as a percentage of the length of the total transport network
+  - Number of cycle parking spaces per person
+  - Number of cyclist fatalities per bkm cycled (where available)
+  - The provision of free cycle training facities
+  - The provision of a cycle hire scheme

+Other important variables include average gradient, type of cycle network, level or car ownership and directness of cycle routes compared with driving routes (Parkin, Wardman, and Page 2008).

 ## Car diet

 This scenario refers a global, citywide scenario of multi-modal transport change, showing reduced levels of driving following disincentives to own and use cars.
+Variables that could be modified in support of this scenario include:

+  - The average number of lanes of traffic on roads in a city could be reduced, representing reduction of space on the roads for cars.
+  - The distribution of speed limits in a city, for example represented by the proportion of roads on which the speed limit is above 30, 50 and 100 KM/hr.
+Real world data from crowd-sourced driving data, e.g. as provided by Uber, could enable the quality of these variables to grow over time
+  - Speed limit enforcement, e.g. measured as number of prosecutions per bkm driven
+  - Fuel tax

 ## Go public transport